 Ask about the maintenance of the compressor and, potentially, the oil types.

-If you have questions about cross contamination or other aspects of dealing with PFAS on a project site, register for next week’s webinar to get them answered in real-time from our panel of experts.
+If you have more questions about cross-contamination or other aspects of dealing with PFAS on a project site, register for our webinar on demand and get them answered by our panel of experts.